From invertibility to determinants: argument is more important than result

 Definition.
 The expression is called a determinant of the matrix

 Exercise 3.
 Check that (multiplicativity).
 Hint.
 Find the left and right sides and compare them.

 Theorem.
 If the determinant of a square matrix is different from zero, then that matrix is invertible.

-Usually I use the name "theorem" for statements I don't intend to prove.
+The proof will be given later (or maybe never).
 Note that we don't need the general expression for the inverse.

 Exercise 5 (why do we need the determinant?)
 Prove that is invertible if and only if

 Proof.
 Suppose Then, as we know, the inverse exists.
 Conversely, suppose the inverse exists.
 Then it satisfies (3).
 Apply to both sides of (3):

 Exercise 6 (determinant of an inverse) What is the relationship between and

 Exercise 7.
 For square matrices, existence of a right or left inverse implies existence of the other.

 Proof.
 Suppose are square and is the right inverse: